hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 > - factoryImpl callback
 > - attached callback

 They declared up front that the order in which these execute is not guaranteed, but they are able to ensure some of the hooks do execute in a manageable sequence.

-*Note:* One of the callbacks has very limited use case: ```factoryImpl``` is only ever used if your component is being dynamically generated in code.
+*Note:* One of the callbacks has **very** limited use case: ```factoryImpl``` is only ever used if your component is being dynamically generated in code.
 This will **never** be leveraged from components defined in the DOM or other components templates.
+As well, it fires later in the lifecycle, something to be aware of when using create or ready in combination with it.

 >For a given element:
 >